-• Close links are established and maintained with primary colleges who share information on pupils with SEN/D with the SENCO, Deputy SENCO and Pastoral Leader.
+• Close links are established and maintained with primary colleagues who share information on pupils with SEN/D with the SENDCO, Deputy SENDCO and Pastoral Leader to ensure ongoing support.
 Additional visits are arranged for pupils who are particularly anxious or vulnerable and every effort is made to place them within a supportive peer group in their tutor group.
+There are opportunities for parents/carers to come and meet with the school SENDCo and are encouraged to share information in advance where there may be a need for additional provision or SEND to be supported.
+For pupils with EHCPs, the SENDCo will attend their annual review and work collaboratively with primary colleagues and external agencies to support transition planning.